 In the mid-1980’s large evangelism conferences across the South were beginning to achieve popularity.
 It was not uncommon to see advertisements each week in the Arkansas Baptist News, the Baptist state convention paper inviting people to attend such conferences in nearby cities such as Little Rock, Shreveport, or Dallas.
 These meetings would feature some of the best known preachers in the area and not infrequently outstanding nationally known preachers.

 Cathy and I had become friends with Evangelist Bill Stafford from Chattanooga as a result of some circumstances of which I have previously written.
-I was a member of his audio tape of the month club, and at the end of each tape he always gave his preaching schedule for the following 2 months.
+I was a member of his audio tape of the month club, and at the end of each tape he always gave his preaching schedule for the following two months.
 I loved his preaching and enjoyed his friendship so much that whenever he was preaching a meeting within a few hours of El Dorado, I would try to arrange my schedule to attend an evening meeting.
 On this particular occasion he announced he had been invited to preach in a Bible conference in Euless, Texas at The First Baptist Church.
 The conference was to begin on a Friday night and continue through most of the day on Saturday.
 I was definitely interested when I heard his announcement.

-Shortly thereafter, I read more details concerning the conference in the Arkansas Baptist News and was able to not only register for the meeting, but get the names of several prospective motels to call for reservations.
-Two other men expressed interest in the conference; so my good friend and co-Sunday school teacher Bob Watson and our pastor Mark Coppenger made plans to attend together.
-I called Brother Bill to tell him we were coming, and we made tentative arrangements to have breakfast together on Saturday morning.
+Shortly thereafter I read more details concerning the conference in the Arkansas Baptist News and was able to not only register for the meeting, but get the names of several prospective motels to call for reservations.
+Two other men expressed interest in the conference, so my good friend and co-Sunday school teacher Bob Watson and our pastor Mark Coppenger made plans to attend together.
+I called Brother Bill to tell him we were coming, and we made arrangements to have breakfast together on Saturday morning.

 I didn’t see Brother Bill again before we had to leave Euless, but couldn’t wait to tell him the account of meeting the west Texas preacher.
-When I called him at his home in Chattanooga a few days later, I had fun giving him my revised version of the meeting.
+When I called him at his home in Chattanooga a few days later I had fun giving him my revised version of the meeting.
 I told him the pastor was from Muleshoe, Texas and following the handshake I said to the pastor, “Thank you brother.
 I really preached the socks off Charles Stanley, didn’t I?”
 Bill said, “Dr. John, you didn’t tell him that, did you?”
-I said I surely did, and the pastor was so impressed that he booked me (Brother Bill) for a 4 day revival in Muleshoe!
+I said I surely did, and the pastor was so impressed he booked me (Brother Bill) for a four day revival in Muleshoe!
 There was a very long pause on the phone while Brother Bill was trying to process what he had just heard.
 I finally relieved his anxiety by telling him the truth about the encounter and we both had a good laugh.

-In remembering the event, I’ve wondered how much farther I would have allowed the conversation with the preacher to have gone before I had to tell him I was not Brother Bill.
+In remembering the event I’ve wondered how much farther I would have allowed the conversation with the preacher to have gone before I had to tell him I was not Brother Bill.
 Probably not much longer.
-Besides, I never thought I looked like my evangelist friend!
+Besides I never thought I looked like my evangelist friend!